Unfortunately Trump is winning online and this will be very bad news for for the climate and for the environment in general.

-Unfortunately Donald Trump is now far ahead in the fight for the 2020 presidential election.
-At least in the digital battle for the election.
+Donald Trump is now far ahead in the fight for the 2020 presidential election.
+This is true at least in the digital battle for the election.
 And it looks as if this could be the most important aspect of this election.

 In an article in the October 16, 2019 New York Times, Thomas B. Edsall wrote an article about why Donald Trump is far ahead in the digital battle for the 2020 election.